antor44/Audio-Transcription/README.md

 This mode reads video subtitles aloud and translates them on the fly.
 It works with YouTube, Twitch (CC), and any HTML5 video that provides subtitle tracks.

 - **Hide Original YouTube Subtitles:** Automatically hides the native captions on the video player so they don't overlap with the extension's UI.
-- **Audio Language:** Select the source language of the audio, or leave it on "Auto Detect".
+- **Audio Language:** Select the source language of the subtitles, or leave it on "Auto Detect".
 - **Display Mode:** Choose to view the "Original Only", "Translation Only", or "Side by Side".
 - **Show in Standalone Window:** Display the text in a dedicated, resizable popup window instead of an in-page overlay.
 - **Video During TTS (Playback Control):**